Drive Home to Beauty: Stylish and Practical Driveway Lighting Ideas

 If You Have Retaining Walls Next to Driveway, Put Lighting There

+Last up on this list of driveway lighting ideas, we want to highlight retaining wall lights.
 Retaining walls are always good spots for adding lights, especially lights that illuminate the area next to them.
 If you have retaining walls next to your driveway, you should consider putting outdoor wall lights there to make the space more visible.

 For this, you can use any wall mounted lights you like, from spotlights to recessed lights.
 It's a tip that's also useful when installing path lighting if you have a wall or fence right next to a pathway.